benatibt/ibt-v-2/themes/ibt/README.txt

-The theme is designed to work with the companion plugin **IBT Customisation**, which adds WooCommerce product fields (Author, ISBN), shared taxonomies, and event-management features.
+The theme is designed to work with the companion plugin **IBT Customisation**, which adds WooCommerce product fields (Author, ISBN, Pages, First Published), shared taxonomies, and event-management features.
 Several templates and blocks rely on that plugin for full functionality.

 --------------------------------------------------------------------
 FEATURES